keptn-sandbox/lifecycle-toolkit-docs/content/en/docs/getting-started/observability/_index.md

 ---
-title: Adding Observability to your deployments
+title: Adding Observability
 description: Learn how to use the observability features of the lifecycle toolkit
 icon: concepts
 layout: quickstart
-weight: 20
+weight: 30
 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---
 In this example, we will show you an example configuration for enabling the operator to send OpenTelemetry traces and metrics to the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).